 I’ve used the SCD approach described in this posting on about a half-dozen off the shelf acquisition projects, the first one being the Federal Judiciary’s Financial Accounting System for Tomorrow (FAS4T) project back in the mid-1990s.
 The results of the SCD fed into the vendor evaluation factors as part of a Request for Proposals (RFP).

 In that acquisition, the financial system with the highest SCD score did not win because its cost was significantly higher than the competition.
-Another vendor had a much lower cost than the winning bid, but its SCD scores were remarkably worse than the ultimate winner, giving it a much lower composite score and taking it out of the winner’s circle.
+Another vendor had a much lower cost than the winning bid, but its SCD scores were remarkably worse, giving it a much lower composite score and taking it out of the winner’s circle.

 Instead of ending-up with the lowest cost and least capable system, the Judiciary was able to justify purchasing a more capable system at a higher cost.
 The evaluation team was able to justify this “best value” decision because it used the results of each vendor’s SCD as one of several evaluation factors for award.